kara-abdelaziz/RISC-V-1C/README.md

 ## Verilog generated code

 Digital has the ability to automatically generate Verilog or [VHDL](https://en.wikipedia.org/wiki/VHDL) code; in our case, we generated the Verilog code.
 However, to make the code compatible with the FPGA, some modifications had to be made.
 The most important of these was a change in the implementation of RAM memory to force the use of the built-in memory blocks, since by default the code didn't use the FPGA's built-in memory blocks called [BRAMs](https://nandland.com/lesson-15-what-is-a-block-ram-bram/); instead RAM was implemented using elementary logic cells.
 This led to the use of a very high number of logic cells, making the FPGA insufficient to hold the processor.
-All the Verilog code is contained in [cpu.v]()
+All the Verilog code is contained in [cpu.v](cpu.v).

+## FPGA Cyclone IV implementation

+An Intel Altera Cyclone IV FPGA was used to implement the processor on hardware.
+The exact reference of the FPGA is [EP4CE1](https://www.waveshare.com/coreep4ce10.htm), with a frequency of 50 MHz, 164 pins, 10k logic elements, and 50 KB of dedicated memory.
+To get a glimpse of processor execution on the very fast FPGA, the code has been modified to change the clock frequency from 50 MHz to 1 Hertz.
+And the first 4 bits of the ALU output are displayed on the 4 LEDs directly integrated into the FPGA.
+The video demonstration below shows the execution.